sugaryourcoffee/development-notebooks/MySQL-8-failover.md

     mysql> start slave;
     mysql> show slave status\G;

 If the error is gone.
-The _replica_ might be gradually synced with the master.
-If data is not propperly synced then dump the database on the server and restore it on the _replica_ as shown [Copy master database to the replica database](#copy-master-database-to-the-replica-database) and in [Restore database on replica server](#restore-database-on-replica-server).
+The _replica_ might be gradually synced with the _source_.
+If data is not propperly synced then dump the database on the server and restore it on the _replica_ as shown [Copy source database to the replica database](#copy-source-database-to-the-replica-database) and in [Restore database on replica server](#restore-database-on-replica-server).

 ### Last_SQL_Errno: 1133
 The error message